aksommerville/fullmoon4/README.md

 - [ ] Positive and negative beeps from alphablocks as you encode.
 - [ ] Castle 2f, the one with gamma, lambda, and water: Add a conveyor in the vertical corridor so lambda can't escape that way.
 - [ ] Firewall: Respect invisibility.
+- [ ] "Don't look" sign for firewall, nobody gets it on their own.
+- [ ] Konami code easter egg.
+- [ ] horz/vert indicator showed null initially.
+- [ ] Spawn in a wall after being killed by panda.
+(Macbook 2023-08-11T16:05)
+- [ ] Speed up the velocity envelope's release a little?
+- [ ] Cut violin to 2 beats/measure or cut tempo, so we can play the click for every possible note slot.
+- [ ] Completed full version with VICTORY splash, said 10:14.
+Continued and completed fast with CREDITS splash, said 13:something, that can't be right. (reran with VICTORY, and 13:36)

 ### Further critical features and bugs.
 Finish before 15 September.